samuelroland/dai-lab-http-infrastructure/README.md

 ## Step 3 - HTTP API server

-We have a GET route on / (the inital arriving page) to send a Hello message when arriving on this home page.
+We have a GET route on / (the home page) to send a Hello message when arriving on this home page.
 ```
 	app.get("/", ctx -> ctx.result(HELLO_MESSAGE));

 ```
-and then the routes for all the comments with the CRUD operations : Create, Read, Update, Delete.
+We implemented all the CRUD operations with the folowing routes :

 ```
 	app.get("/comments/{id}", commentsController::getOne);